vaibhavt14/FaceRecoginition-Web-App/README.md

 * Developed web server gateway interphase in flask by rendering HTML CSS and bootstrap in the frontend and in the backend written in Python
 * Optimized Linear SVM algorithm using GridsearchCV to reach the best model
 * Integrating the machine learning model to Flask App.
-* Built a client facing API using flask

 ## Code and Resources Used